haruval/private-triage-agent/README.md

 `start`/`start-imap` also take `--limit`, `--anonymizer regex|regex+ner|combined`,
-`--task`, `--config`, and `--queue-dir`; `review` also takes `--queue-dir`, `--approved-dir`, `--sessions-dir`, and `--max-chars`. `reset` deletes the processed/reviewed ledgers so the next `start` reprocesses everything — approved drafts and session logs are kept.
+`--task`, `--config`, and `--queue-dir`; `review` also takes `--queue-dir`, `--approved-dir`, `--sessions-dir`, and `--max-chars`. `reset` deletes the processed/reviewed ledgers so the next `start` reprocesses everything;
+approved drafts and session logs are kept.

 ## development testing stuff